Kenya Airways eyes CSeries for short-haul order

-SYDNEY, June 4 (Reuters) - Kenya Airways is interested in the Bombardier CSeries or Embraer’s E2 jet for a short-haul order of 15-20 aircraft, with a decision possibly coming at the end of this year, its chief executive told Reuters on Monday.
+SYDNEY (Reuters) - Kenya Airways (KQNA.NR) is interested in the Bombardier (BBDb.TO) CSeries or Embraer’s (EMBR3.SA) E2 jet for a short-haul order of 15-20 aircraft, with a decision possibly coming at the end of this year, its chief executive told Reuters on Monday.

 “The performance of the CSeries has to be studied,” Sebastian Mikosz said on the sidelines of the annual IATA airlines meeting in Sydney, adding he had been inspired by Air Baltic’s order of up to 60 CS300 jets.